omisego/ios-sdk/README.md

 Where `params` is a `TransactionConsumptionParams` struct constructed using:

 - `transactionRequest`: The transactionRequest obtained from the QR scanner.
 - `address`: (optional) The address from which to take the funds.
-If not specified, the current user's primary address will be used.
+If not specified, the current user's primary wallet address will be used.
 - `mintedTokenId`: (optional) The minted token id to use for the consumption.
 - `amount`: (optional) The amount of token to send.
 This amount can be either inputted when generating or consuming a transaction request.
 > Note that if the `amount` was not specified in the transaction request it needs to be specified here, otherwise the init will fail and return `nil`.